Assuring good outcomes for vulnerable customers

 Are you testing for good outcomes?

 Even with a carefully designed operating model, firms need to be checking that vulnerable customers are achieving good outcomes.
 A robust and well implemented outcome testing framework will provide assurance that firms are doing the right thing, and also expose any failings so that they can be improved.
 Testing needs to include sufficient vulnerable customer cases, compared against other customer groups.
-The outputs from outcome testing need to shared with the board and across the three lines of defence to ensure that action is taken in the right area of the organisation.
+The outputs from outcome testing need to be shared with the board and across the three lines of defence to ensure that action is taken in the right area of the organisation.

-How can BDO help?
+How we can help

 If you need help to review the way you assure good outcomes for vulnerable customers, we can help.
 We are currently helping clients with their policies and procedures, staff training, as well as conducting outcome testing to provide assurance and recommendations.
 To discuss how we can help please get in touch today with Richard Barnwell.